 Friendly to Small Investors

-I’m a small investor so I like that the app has no minimum investment requirement and that it allows fractional share investing.
-It also allows me to set up automatic reinvestment of dividends into fractional shares too.
+I’m a small investor, so I like that the app has no minimum investment requirement and allows fractional share investing.
+It also allows me to set up automatic dividend reinvestment into fractional shares.

-Only a few other investment apps allow for both fractional investments and automatic reinvestment of dividends into fractional shares.
-They include big companies such as Fidelity and Charles Schwab, and some smaller ones such as Robinhood and M1 Finance.
+Only a few other investment apps allow for both fractional investments and automatic dividend reinvestment into fractional shares.
+These include big companies such as Fidelity and Charles Schwab and smaller ones such as Robinhood and M1 Finance.

-Indeed, Public app was one of the first apps to offer fractional share investing.
-The ability to make small, but consistent investments is a large part of my investment strategy and the app encourages its members to build an investment habit in several ways.
+Indeed, the Public app was one of the first to offer fractional share investing.
+The ability to make small but consistent investments is a large part of my investment strategy, and the app encourages its members to build an investment habit in several ways.

-When members receive dividend payments, the app automatically reinvests them, which allows the value of the investment to build.
+When members receive dividend payments, the app automatically reinvests them, building the value of the investment.
 The app also allows members to automate their investments by setting up weekly, biweekly, or monthly investments.
-Finally, the app offers several ways to easily transfer money from your bank account, including by debit card which provides instant access.
+Finally, the app offers several ways to easily transfer money from your bank account, including by debit card, which provides instant access.

-I believe the app will help me build my investments just like Varo and Chime have helped me build my savings.
+I believe the app will help me build my investments, just as Varo and Chime have helped me build my savings.

 See Related: Best Investments for Young Adults